-- Child/ren includes everyone under the age of 18 years old. - All staff refers to all those staff working for or on behalf of the school, full time or part time, permanent or temporary, in either a paid or voluntary capacity. - Parent refers to birth parents and other adults in a parenting role, for example step parents, foster carers, and adoptive parents, any other person(s) who have legal parental responsibility for a child. - Governing Body refers to all forms of governance within a multi academy trust, academy, independent or maintained school. - Safeguarding and promoting the welfare of children is defined in KCSIE 2023 as: - · protecting children from maltreatment; - preventing impairment of children's mental and physical health or development; - ensuring that children are growing up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes. - Child protection refers to the processes undertaken to protect children who have been identified as suffering, or being at risk of suffering significant harm. - Children in Need refers to a child who is unlikely to achieve or maintain a reasonable level of health and development, or whose health and development is likely to be significantly or further impaired, without the provision of services, or a child who is disabled.
+- Child/ren includes everyone under the age of 18 years old. - All staff refers to all those staff working for or on behalf of the school, full time or part time, permanent or temporary, in either a paid or voluntary capacity. - Parent refers to birth parents and other adults in a parenting role, for example stepparents, foster carers, and adoptive parents, any other person(s) who have legal parental responsibility for a child. - Governing Body refers to all forms of governance within a multi academy trust, academy, independent or maintained school.

+Safeguarding and promoting the welfare of children is defined in KCSIE 2024 as:

+- Providing help and support to meet the needs of children as soon as problems emerge - Protecting children from maltreatment, whether that is within or outside the home, including online - Preventing the impairment of children's mental and physical health or development - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care - Taking action to enable all children to have the best outcomes. - Child protection refers to the processes undertaken to protect children who have been identified as suffering, or being at risk of suffering significant harm.
+(Section 47) - Children in Need refers to a child who is unlikely to achieve or maintain a reasonable level of health and development, or whose health and development is likely to be significantly or further impaired, without the provision of services, or a child who is disabled.
 Local authorities are required to provide services for children in need for the purposes of safeguarding and promoting their welfare.
+(Section 17)

-1.4 Acronyms used in this policy
+Acronyms used in this policy

-DSL Designated Safeguarding Lead
+DSL - Designated Safeguarding Lead

-DDSL Deputy Designated Safeguarding Lead
+DDSL - Deputy Designated Safeguarding Lead

-MARU Multi Agency Referral Unit
+MARU - Multi Agency Referral Unit

-CSE Child Sexual Exploitation
+CSE - Child Sexual Exploitation

-CCE Child Criminal Exploitation
+CCE - Child Criminal Exploitation

-FGM Female Genital Mutilation
+FGM - Female Genital Mutilation

-KCSIE Keeping Children Safe in Education (Revised 1st September 2023)
+KCSIE - Keeping Children Safe in Education (Revised 1st September 2024)

-OSCP Safeguarding Children Partnership
+OSCP - Safeguarding Children Partnership

-LADO Local Authority Designated Officer
+LADO - Local Authority Designated Officer